 Create a panel for the recruitment process

-As a non-technical founder, it’s important that you hire the right technical individual for the position, but it’s impossible to hire the right person if you don’t know anything about programming.
+As a non-technical founder, it’s important that you hire the right technical individual for the position.
+Still, it’s impossible to hire the right person if you don’t know anything about programming.
 For this reason, put together a panel of interview participants who are well-versed in different programming languages.

 You can ask around or post an ad on a job board.
 This could be a quick way for a professional developer who’s already employed to make some quick side questions by assisting you as you sort through your talent pool.

 When you’re searching for a cofounder, their resume, cover letter, and portfolio are the first items you analyze.
 However, these educational qualifications and bullet point successes aren’t the only important factors.

 For example, let’s say Person A took extensive online Python courses, is eager to make a difference, and passionate about their programming language.
 Person B studied computer science at an Ivy League school, and feels confident they can get a job anywhere.

 As a founder, it’s important for you to seek out a mixture of passion and qualification.
 In this case, although Person B has a renowned school on their resume, Person A might work better for your company culture and will dedicate all their time to developing innovative solutions.

 One report from Stack Overflow found that 90% of professional developers learned a programming language that wasn’t a part of their academic curriculum.

 Today, a large number of developers are self-taught; a traditional HR screener might eliminate them from the candidate pool simply because they don’t meet the standard qualifications.
 But as a startup company, you’re not looking for the standard.
 Keep this in mind as you sift through candidates.